psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 However, in the tellings I have found, the tale is set solely in court of Uther Pendragon, and involves a visit to the Christmas court at Cardiff.
 The commonly thrown insult at Sir Cleges by the corrupt officers of the castle was *churl* or "peasant".

+I'm not sure of the proununciation either.
+In one of the verse forms, there appears to be an attempt to rhyme *Clege* with *deeds*.
+However, in an old manuscript ([Middle English Breton Lays](https://d.lib.rochester.edu/teams/text/laskaya-and-salisbury-middle-english-breton-lays-sir-cleges), ed.
+Anne Laskaya, Eve Salisbury), the spelling is *Clegys* rhymed wiuth *nedys*, which suggests *Clegg iss*?

 It seems the original tale can be found in a couple of 15th century manuscripts, although many of the 19th and early 20th century versions I found on an initial search seem to be included in American published collections of old English Tales.

 For example, a really concise and efficient telling of the tale appears in *Stories of Early England* by E. M. Wilmot-Buxton, published in 1906/7.